 Janet nodded.
 “I'd like to meet them, if that’s possible?”

-“Probably, once I've told them I've met you and you aren't a total disaster,” Joyce smiled.
+“Probably, once I've told them I've met you and you aren't a total disaster,” Joyce smiled, then sobered.
 “We'll talk about it later.”

 Janet gave her a look.
 “Bad?”